New Town, Česko - Things to Do in New Town

 Explore Wenceslas Square and National Museum

-Attend a Performance at National Theatre
+Attend a Performance at the National Theatre

-Experience Traditional Czech Beer Culture
+Discover Traditional Czech Beer Culture

 Getting There